AarushiDaksh/Application-Tracker-Analatics/README.md

-# EraahAnalytics – Job Application Tracker & Analytics
+# Job Application Tracker & Analytics

 A full-stack **ATS (Applicant Tracking System)** for Recruiters with a **Kanban board** and integrated **Analytics Dashboard**.
 Built to streamline job application management with drag-and-drop stages, real-time updates, and data-driven insights.